benckx/dnn-movie-posters/README.md

 ```
 python3 tests.py
 ```
-### Train in the cloud
-I use AWS EC2 with this [AMI](https://aws.amazon.com/marketplace/pp/B077GCH38C) (ami-e07e779a).
-No packages install is required
-(use `source activate tensorflow_p36` to activate the correct Anaconda environment).

 ## Generate Posters with DCGAN
 Use [Deep Convolutional Generative Adversarial Networks (DCGAN)](https://github.com/Newmu/dcgan_code) to generate movie posters:

 <p align="center">